reactivemarbles/DynamicData/README.md

 #### Bind to a complex stream

-The filters a stream of live trades, creates a proxy for each trade and order the result by most recent first.
-As the source is modified the observable collection will automatically reflect changes.
+This example a stream of live trades, creates a proxy for each trade and order the result by most recent first.
+The result is bound to the observable collection. (```ObservableCollectionExtended<T>``` is provided by dynamic data and is more efficient than the standard ``ObservableCollection<T>``` )
 ```
 //Dynamic data has it's own take on an observable collection (optimised for populating f
 var list = new ObservableCollectionExtended<TradeProxy>();